loloof64/StockfishChessEngineFlutter/README.md

 - As the library creates two isolates, you must dispose Stockfish before perfoming an hot reload / hot restart, and then creating a new Stockfish instance.

+- If testing on IPhone simulator, consider disabling Impeller if the program fails to show UI : `flutter run --no-enable-impeller`

 ## For stockfish chess engine developpers

 1. Adjust the path of "llvm-path" in file **ffigen.yaml**